During the summer I was

 least two games if possible, and second, having high ‘points for’ in games among

 teams that end up tied with you.
-Regular strategy applies in the first two
+The regular strategy applies in the first two

 games.
 You play your best percentage shots trying to either win or keep the